A loyal companion with an attitude

-Affenpinschers have short, wiry, coarse hair which naturally looks shaggy and messy.They require very little grooming and no trimming.
+These dogs have short, wiry, coarse hair which naturally looks shaggy and messy.They require very little grooming and no trimming.

 They should be brushed occasionally to stop their hair from getting too messy and a soft nylon bristled ladies hair brush is ideal to use.